IEP Service Delivery in Tennessee

 How are IEP services delivered in Tennessee?

 Tennessee requires that IEPs specify the projected start date and the anticipated frequency, location, and duration of all special education, related services, supplementary aids and services, and program modifications, as mandated by Tenn.
 Comp.
 R. & Regs.
-0520-01-09-.12.
-Services must be delivered in the least restrictive environment (LRE) appropriate for the child.
-The LRE requirement is stated in rule 0520-01-09-.12(5): a child with a disability must be educated in the least restrictive environment, and removal from the regular educational environment must occur only when the nature or severity of the disability is such that education in regular classes with supplementary aids and services cannot be achieved satisfactorily.
-The state monitors LRE compliance as part of its IDEA Part B Annual Performance Report (APR) submissions to OSEP.
-Tennessee participates in Extended School Year (ESY) programming for students who require services beyond the regular school year to prevent substantial regression.
+0520-01-09-.12(1)(g).
+Services must be delivered in the least restrictive environment (LRE) appropriate for the child, as required by both Tenn.
+Code Ann. § 49-10-103 and 0520-01-09-.12(5): a child with a disability must be educated in the least restrictive environment, and removal from the regular educational environment must occur only when the nature or severity of the disability is such that education in regular classes with supplementary aids and services cannot be achieved satisfactorily.
+Tennessee monitors LRE compliance as part of its IDEA Part B Annual Performance Report (APR) submissions to OSEP.
+Tennessee provides Extended School Year (ESY) services for students who require services beyond the regular school year to prevent substantial regression, and ESY eligibility must be determined individually (34 CFR 300.106).
+The state uses the Tennessee IEP process system for documenting services.
+Each LEA is responsible for ensuring FAPE under Tenn.
+Code Ann. § 49-10-103, and the Commissioner may withhold state funding for noncompliance under Tenn.
+Code Ann. § 49-10-109.

 What Tennessee Requires

 Removal from the regular educational environment must occur only when, and to the extent that, the nature or severity of the child's disability is such that education in regular classes with supplementary aids and services cannot be achieved satisfactorily (Tenn.
+Code Ann. § 49-10-103; Tenn.
 Comp.
 R. & Regs.
 0520-01-09-.12(5)).

 Extended School Year (ESY) services must be provided if the IEP team determines they are necessary to provide FAPE, based on factors including regression-recoupment data (34 CFR 300.106).

-All service providers must meet applicable state licensure or certification requirements for their professional discipline (34 CFR 300.156).
+All service providers must meet applicable Tennessee state licensure or certification requirements for their professional discipline (Tenn.
+Code Ann. § 49-10-106; 34 CFR 300.156).

 Key Timelines